mtarikucar/Social_Network/README.md

 # todo:

 ## front
-- search to what does it to react.strict mode
-- modals and component as post and userlist come on top of each other !important
+- post and userlist z index control
 - search to what does it to cors correctly
 - message box design overhaul
 - infinite scroll